 - A dedicated onsite meditation/stress reduction space for individual use

-CSS provides support through life skills development.
+Individual sessions provide opportunities for life skills development.
 Such skills can include, but are not limited to:

 - Computer Skills